Daethyra/transimage/README.md

 `python main.py ./input_directory ./output_directory png`

-Note: When using `main.py` directly, make sure you have all the required dependencies installed in your Python environment.
+**Note:** You should use quotations for paths containing spaces.
+-> Ex.: `python main.py "./input directory" "./output directory" jpg`

-### Using the Formaverter package
+### Using the Image_Converter package

-You can use the Formaverter package directly from the command line:
+You can use the Image_Converter package directly from the command line:

 `python -m image_converter <input_path> <output_path> <output_format>`